 Adding subtitles to videos can help reach more viewers.

-People want to avoid English subtitles but when you add subtitle in one language, Google can help them translate for other languages.
+People want to avoid English subtitles, but when you add subtitles in one language, Google can help them translate for other languages.
 Still, don’t rely on Google for all the translations.

 Post Videos Consistently